compintell/Mooncake.jl/docs/src/mathematical_interpretation.md

-# Tapir.jl's Rule System
+# Mooncake.jl's Rule System

-Tapir.jl's approach to AD is recursive.
+Mooncake.jl's approach to AD is recursive.
 It has a single specification for _what_ it means to differentiate a Julia callable, and basically two approaches to achieving this.
 This section of the documentation explains the former.